reduxkotlin/redux-kotlin/docs/basics/Reducers.md

 With this out of the way, let's start writing our reducer by gradually teaching it to understand the [actions](Actions.md) we defined earlier.

 We'll start by specifying the initial state.
 Initial state can be defined in a few ways.
 In the example above we supplied default values to the `AppState` constructor, so that may be used.
 Another method is to use a `val` in the companion object of `AppState`.
-Redux will call our reducer with an `ActionType.INIT` state for the first time.
-This is our chance to return the initial state of our app:

 > ##### Note of differences from JS Redux
 > JS Redux allows initializing the store without an preloaded state by omitting the `preloadedState` parameter from the `createStore` function.
 ReduxKotlin requires a preloaded state to be passed to `createStore`.
-This allows us to us a nonnullable type for State.
+This allows us to use a nonnullable type for State.
 ```kotlin
 val store = createStore(reducer, INITIAL_STATE)
 ```